nikitavoloboev/data/focusing/rules.md

 - Only run software I need.
 Quit everything else or delete entirely.
 - Have full control over what is going on my OS to reasonable degree.
 - Yellow arrows & text is nicer to read when annotating images.
-- Don't play games on mac.
-Use PlayStation instead.
+- Don't play games on mac/iOS.
 - [Automate backups](../backups/backups.md).

 ## Trello